DSoftTechnology/ADS-FDA-Pool3/Test/Usability Testing (26 June 15) - Introduction.md

 ![](http://imgur.com/8vgsl4V.png)

+Below, a tester tests the ADS prototype on an iPad and a Chromebook and logs his findings.

 ![](http://imgur.com/1xAhEhl.jpg)

-A sample questionnaires filled in by participants can be found in the Test/ folder.
+A sample questionnaire filled in by participants can be found in the Test/ folder.

 All issues reported by users were entered into the Issue tracker.